When you shop for new cars, you're shopping for new car deals. The best car deals go to anyone who knows how the process works.

 When you finance the purchase of your car, your lender will typically require you to carry a certain level of comprehensive and/or collision insurance for the life of the loan.
 Your state will always require some sort of investment in liability insurance - whether you pay a fee up front, or get an actual liability policy with certain policy limits for bodily injury and property damage.

 Independent agents can help you save on auto coverage by comparison shopping with multiple carriers, instead of a single insurance company like a captive agent.
-Trusted Choice® agents are independent and ready to help make this process quick and painless for you and to help you save!
+Our agents are independent and ready to help make this process quick and painless for you and to help you save.

 Offers and discounts change constantly throughout the year.
 However, the end of the month and quarter both tend to be better than the beginning of either.
 The reason?
 Dealers look toward new inventory and new fiscal seasons.